pepopowitz/getting-unstuck/slides/src/06-harden.md

 Notes:

-I keep a trello board, to remind myself that I'm succeeding at my job.

-Whatever measures as a win to you

-For me it's messages of really helping people

-praise I've gotten from workshops and talks and my performance

-And times when I've showed great perseverance.
+I keep a trello board that I fill with messages of appreciation & thanks, and I look back on it now and then.

+Because let's face it - when you get stuck, your self-talk changes for the worse.

+You start doubting yourself.
+You start saying awful things about yourself.
+Your impostor syndrome kicks in hard.

+A wall of motivation can **replenish your ego**

+---

+Trail: 4.
+Harden

+## You're doing a great job!

+## ❤️🤗️❤️🤗️❤️🤗️❤️🤗️❤️

+Notes:

+and help remind you -

+**you're doing a great job. **

 ---